Beautiful Day: Accolades and legacy

 "Beautiful Day" finished in fourth place on the "Best Singles" list from The Village Voice's 2000 Pazz & Jop critics' poll.
-The song won three Grammy Awards in 2001—Record of the Year, Song of the Year, and Best Rock Performance by a Duo or Group with Vocal.
+The song won three Grammy Awards at the 43rd Annual Grammy Awards in 2001—Record of the Year, Song of the Year, and Best Rock Performance by a Duo or Group with Vocal.
 In 2003, a special edition issue of Q, titled "1001 Best Songs Ever", placed "Beautiful Day" at number 747 on its list of the greatest songs.
 In 2005, Blender ranked the song at number 63 on its list of "The 500 Greatest Songs Since You Were Born".
-The Labour Party subsequently made extensive use of the song during its successful re election campaign in 2005, though an unresolved dispute with and within the band prevented it being used in party political broadcasts.
+The Labour Party subsequently made extensive use of the song during its successful re-election campaign in 2005, though an unresolved dispute with and within the band prevented it being used in party political broadcasts.
 In 2009, in an end of decade rankings list, Rolling Stone listed "Beautiful Day" as the ninth-best song and readers ranked it as the third-best single for the decade of the 2000s.
 In 2010, Rolling Stone updated its list of "The 500 Greatest Songs of All Time" and placed "Beautiful Day" at number 345, making it one of eight U2 songs on the list.
 In 2011, VH1 listed "Beautiful Day" at number 15 on its list of The 100 Greatest Songs of '00s.
 Rolling Stone's 2018 list of the "100 Greatest Songs of the Century – So Far" ranked the song 40th.

 A version of the song was used as the theme tune to the ITV football highlights television shows The Premiership broadcast from 2001 to 2004 and The Championship from 2004 to 2009.
 Kurt Nilsen, the Norwegian Idol winner sang it during the World Idol competition on 25 December 2003 and won the competition with the song.
 This was the only World Idol title and was not repeated in consequent years.